-Noclock La la como de calendara Neglect Inadequate or inappropriate clothing Appears underweight and unwell and seems constantly hungry Failure to thrive physically and appears tired and listless Dirty or unhygienic appearance Frequent unexplained absences from school Lack of parental supervision bruising, bite marks, burns or fractures where the explanation Physical abuse Any injury such as bruising, bite marks, burns or fractures where the explanation given is inconsistent with the injury Injuries in unexpected places or that are not typical of normal childhood injuries or accidents High frequency of injuries Parents seem unconcerned or fail to seek adequate medical treatment Sexual abuse Sexual knowledge or behaviour that is unusually explicit or inappropriate for the child's age/stage of development Sexual risk taking behaviour including involvement in sexual exploitation/older boyfriend Continual, inappropriate or excessive masturbation Physical symptoms such as injuries to genital or anal area or bruising, sexually transmitted infections, pregnancy Unwillingness to undress for sports Emotional abuse Developmental delay Attachment difficulties with parents and others Withdrawal and low self-esteem Indirect indicators of Sudden changes in behaviour abuse and neglect Withdrawal and low self-esteem Eating disorders Aggressive behaviour towards others Sudden unexplained absences from school Drug/alcohol misuse Running away/going missing Parental attributes Misusing drugs and/or alcohol Physical/mental health or learning difficulties Domestic violence Avoiding contact with school and other professionals L 1
+Possible indicators of abuse and neglect Neglect Inadequate or inappropriate clothing Appears underweight and unwell and seems constantly hungry Failure to thrive physically and appears tired and listless Dirty or unhygienic appearance Frequent unexplained absences from school Lack of parental supervision Physical abuse Any injury such as bruising, bite marks, burns or fractures where the explanation given is inconsistent with the injury Injuries in unexpected places or that are not typical of normal childhood injuries or accidents High frequency of injuries Parents seem unconcerned or fail to seek adequate medical treatment Sexual abuse Sexual knowledge or behaviour that is unusually explicit or inappropriate for the child's age/stage of development Sexual risk taking behaviour including involvement in sexual exploitation/older boyfriend Continual, inappropriate or excessive

+masturbation

+Physical symptoms such as injuries to genital or

+anal area or bruising, sexually transmitted

+infections, pregnancy

+, , , ,

+Unwillingness to undress for sports

+Emotional abuse Developmental delay

+Attachment difficulties with parents and others

+Withdrawal and low self-esteem

+Indirect indicators Sudden changes in behaviour

+of abuse and Withdrawal and low self-esteem

+neglect Eating disorders

+Aggressive behaviour towards others

+Sudden unexplained absences from school

+Drug/alcohol misuse

+Running away/going missing

+Parental attributes Misusing drugs and/or alcohol

+Physical/mental health or learning difficulties

+Domestic violence

+Avoiding contact with school and other

+professionals

+p.
+0. 000 011010